Importance of Accountability: Getting Over Your Addiction

 Accountability in De-Addiction

 Most De-Addiction programmes have accountability integrated into their system.
-This structured form of accountability will force you to be honest and transparent with other recovering addicts and counselors.
+This structured form of accountability will force you to be honest and transparent with other recovering addicts and counsellors.